 Section 6.
-Compliance Checklist: A checklist for compliance with this chapter, in the form attached to and incorporated into this Ordinance as Exhibit A ("Checklist"), is hereby adopted.
-The Zoning Board of Adjustment shall provide the Checklist to each applicant for development which is subject to this chapter.
-Subject to N.J.S.A.
-40:55D-10.3, applications for development which are subject to this chapter, but which lack information indicated on the Checklist, shall be deemed incomplete.
+Compliance Checklist: A checklist for compliance with this Chapter, in the form attached to and incorporated into this Ordinance as Exhibit A ("Checklist"), is hereby adopted.
+The Zoning Board of Adjustment shall provide the Checklist to each applicant for development who is subject under this chapter.
+Pursuant to N.J.S.A.
+40:55D-10.3, applications for development which are subject to this Chapter, but lack information indicated on the Checklist, shall be deemed incomplete.

 - a.
-Upon receipt of each submitted Checklist, the Zoning Board clerk or secretary shall forward a copy of same to the Manager of the City of Newark Division of Housing Assistance in the Department of Economic and Housing Development. - b.
-As soon as reasonably practicable, the Manager of the Division of Housing Assistance shall submit any written comments which the Manager may have on a completed Checklist to the Zoning Board clerk or secretary.
-Upon receipt, the Zoning Board clerk or secretary shall distribute the Manager's written comments to the Zoning Board members. - c.
-Nothing in this chapter shall be construed as altering any applicable time periods established by statute or City of Newark ordinance for Zoning Board action on a development application.
+Upon receipt of each submitted Checklist, the Zoning Board of Adjustment Clerk or Secretary shall forward a copy of same to the Manager of the City of Newark Division of Housing Assistance in the Department of Economic and Housing Development. - b.
+As soon as reasonably practicable, the Manager of the Division of Housing and Real Estate Development shall submit any written comments which the Manager may have on a completed Checklist to the Zoning Board Clerk or Secretary.
+Upon receipt, the Zoning Board Clerk or Secretary shall distribute the Manager's written comments to the Zoning Board members. - c.
+Nothing in this Chapter shall be construed as altering any applicable time periods established by New Jersey statute or City of Newark ordinance for Zoning Office action on a development application.

 Section 7.
-Phasing: Construction of income-restricted units shall take place simultaneously with the balance of the development triggering the requirements of this chapter, and shall be governed by the following phasing schedule:
+Phasing: Construction of income-restricted units shall take place simultaneously with the balance of the development triggering the requirements of this Chapter, and shall be governed by the following phasing schedule:

-Maximum % of Market-Rate Units Issued Certificates of Occupancy Minimum % of Income-Restricted Units Issued Certificates of Occupancy
+Minimum % of Income-Restricted Units Issued Certificates of Occupancy

 25% +1 unit 10%

 50% 50%

 75% 75%

 90% 100%